Duplexer: History

 The first duplexers were invented for use on the electric telegraph and were known as duplex rather than duplexer.
 They were an early form of the hybrid coil.
 The telegraph companies were keen to have such a device since the ability to have simultaneous traffic in both directions had the potential to save the cost of thousands of miles of telegraph wire.
 The first of these devices was designed in 1853 by Julius Wilhelm Gintl of the Austrian State Telegraph.
 Gintl's design was not very successful.
 Further attempts were made by Carl Frischen of Hanover with an artificial line to balance the real line as well as by Siemens & Halske, who bought and modified Frischen's design.
 The first truly successful duplex was designed by Joseph Barker Stearns of Boston in 1872.
 This was further developed into the quadruplex telegraph by Thomas Edison.
 The device is estimated to have saved Western Union $500,000 per year in construction of new telegraph lines.

 The first duplexers for radar, sometimes referred to as Transmit/Receive Switches, were invented by Robert Morris Page and Leo C. Young of the United States Naval Research Laboratory in July 1936.
+The receiver input tube grid current reflected a high impedance to the transmitter, which prevented the transmitter power from burning out the receiver.